magento/devdocs/guides/v2.0/cloud/before/before-setup-env-2_clone.md

 #### Previous step:
 [Set up the Magento file system owner]({{ page.baseurl }}cloud/before/before-workspace-file-sys-owner.html)

 The Magento Enterprise Cloud Edition project is a Git repository of Magento code with a master origin.
+Develop your custom code and add extensions in one of eight active Git branches in your local.
+Each active environment includes a database and services to fully access the Magento site and store in the Integration environment.

-You work in code branches from the master environment to develop custom code, configure settings, and add Magento modules and extensions.
-To begin, you need to clone the `master` environment to your local.
+To begin, you need to clone the `master` environment to your local and add the Magento Admin URL, username, and password (to include with all branches).
 If you are new to Git workflow, processes, and commands, see Git [documentation](https://git-scm.com/documentation).

-Some of the commands in these instructions use Magento CLI commands and Git commands to access the `master` environment.
-For a full list of Magento Cloud CLI commands, enter `magento-cloud list` or see [Magento CLI reference]({{ page.baseurl }}cloud/reference/cli-ref-topic.html).
+The commands in these instructions use Magento CLI commands and Git commands to access the `master` environment.
+For a full list of Magento Cloud CLI commands, enter `magento-cloud list` or see the [Magento CLI reference]({{ page.baseurl }}cloud/reference/cli-ref-topic.html).

 ## Clone the project master Branch {#clonemaster}